xdk2mam/xdk2mam-ruuvitag/xdk2mam-ruuvitag-direct/README.md

 - **Noble** requires to run the script as root, so you will need to sudo or become a root user.
 - The **app.js** script requires a parameter to scpecify the interval in milliseconds used to release data.

-So, to start the magic, assuming you want data from the RuuviTag sensors every 30 minutes, you should have to type
+So, to start the magic, assuming you want data from the RuuviTag sensors every 30 seconds, you should have to type

 ```
 sudo node app.js 30000